Code-Institute-Submissions/AdventureCall/testing/testing.md

 Bug: Name not showing in question when entered into textbox

+debug: using jquery wrote function within function and used variable locally within that function to add name to another element welcoming

 Bug: Restart game message didn't appear when eastern passageway was chosen in question 2

 Debug: add gamestate of noitems in question 2